msmarkgu/PdfOCRer/README.md

 The script is tested in Python 3.10.
 It should work as long as the dependencies work.

-- Paddle OCR: follow its instruction [here](https://paddlepaddle.github.io/PaddleOCR/latest/ppocr/quick_start.html).
+- Paddle OCR and PaddlePaddle: follow its instruction [here](https://paddlepaddle.github.io/PaddleOCR/latest/ppocr/quick_start.html).

 - PyPDF2, Pillow, ReportLab: ``` pip install pillow PyPDF2 reportlab ```